-The Company classifies its investments into the following categories: (a) financial assets at fair value through profit and loss ("FVTPL"), (b) loans and receivables, and (c) financial assets available for sale.
+The Group classifies its investments into the following categories: (a) financial assets at fair value through profit and loss ("FVTPL"), (b) loans and receivables, and (c) financial assets available for sale.
 Management determines the classification at initial recognition and is dependent on the nature of the assets and the purpose for which the assets were acquired.

-A financial asset is classified at FVTPL if it is designated as such upon initial recognition or is classified as held-for-trading.
+A financial asset is classified at FVTPL if it is designated as such upon initial recognition or is classified as heldfor-trading.
 A financial asset can be designated as FVTPL if it eliminates or significantly reduces an accounting mismatch.
 A financial asset is classified as held-for-trading if it is acquired mainly for the purpose of selling in the near term or traded for the purposes of earning investment income.
-Attributable transaction costs upon initial recognition are recognised in investment income on the statement of income as incurred.
-FVTPL assets are measured at fair value and changes in fair value as well as realised gains and losses on sales are recognised in investment income on the statement of income.
-Dividends earned on equities are recorded in investment income on the statement of income.
-Derivatives are also categorised as held-for-trading unless they are designated as hedges.
-The Company has not designated any derivatives as hedges.
+Attributable transaction costs upon initial recognition are recognised in investment income on the consolidated statement of income as incurred.
+FVTPL assets are measured at fair value and changes in fair value as well as realised gains and losses on sales are recognised in investment income on the consolidated statement of income.
+Dividends earned on equities are recorded in investment income on the consolidated statement of income.
+Dividends earned on equities are recorded in investment income on the consolidated statement of income.
+Dividends earned on equities are held-for-trading unless they are designated as hedges.
+The Group has not designated any derivatives as hedges.